sahithyandev/s2/src/content/docs/data-structures-and-algorithms/algorithms/13-prims-algorithm.md

    - Include this vertex in MST
    - Update key values of adjacent vertices: if the weight of edge is less than the current key value, update the key value

-Prim's algorithm works particularly well for dense graphs where the number of edges is close to the maximum possible.
+Works particularly well for dense graphs where the number of edges is close to the maximum possible.

 ## Implementation